Expressing UX Concepts Visually

 A Complex Speech-Bubble Persona

 Conversations give us good insights into the lives of people, so I created a conversation between my persona and a colleague.
 The work of Jason Travis compelled me take into account the fact that the items people possess reveal much information about them.
-So I added some things that Jamie possesses or would like to own or experience—for example, record albums, a house, a dog, a dream holiday.
+So I added some things that Lucas possesses or would like to own or experience—for example, record albums, a house, a dog, a dream holiday.
 I also added some questions he might ask, because these can also reveal a lot about his personality.
 On my Web site, you can see a full-size image of this persona and read my article “Complex Speech Bubble Persona,” which describes in greater detail how I came up with this idea.

-Figure 4—Jamie, a speech-bubble persona
+Figure 4—Lucas, a speech-bubble persona

 A Commented Sitemap